-Wow, it’s been four years already?
+Wow, it’s been five years already?
 For a complete history of the band Wooden Sleepers, you have to go way back to sometime in late 2013.
 As it goes in Portland, the guys met through a series of chance encounters.
 Nik, originally from Maryland, moved to town and played a few open mic shows.
 Nolan, originally from north of LA, had just moved to town and ended up at the same show as Nik one evening and the two got to talking.
 Nik and Phil, originally from New York, met a couple times while playing indoor soccer with some mutual friends.
 Around the same time Nolan met Amy Hakanson, who shared a love of bluegrass music.
 Sometime that winter the four got together and decided to try their hand at playing songs.
 They quickly formed a great bond and decided, as folks do, to call themselves a band.
 Shared influences include Trampled by Turtles, David Bowie, Big Thief, The Wood Brothers, Elephant Revival, Milk Carton Kids, and Fruition.

 After a few months of learning covers and working on some original material, the band settled on the name Wooden Sleepers, taken from a line in the Jack Kerouac novel On the Road.
 The name had a folksy vibe to it, much like the folk and bluegrass tunes the band had created in their harmony forward arrangement of acoustic guitar, mandolin, bass, banjo, and fiddle.
 Next came their first shows and the opportunity to not only hone their sound but also win over fans.
 Requests for recordings quickly followed and were answered by a four track demo titled Wooden Sleepers, recorded entirely by the band in their practice space.
 The demo, release on April 1st, 2014, includes three original songs and one Bill Monroe cover, with Amy Hakanson appearing on fiddle, banjo, and vocals.